ayushsarode/BlogByAyush/README.md

 # BlogByAyush
-A personal space where I will shares exclusive blogs and insights.
+A personal space where I will share exclusive blogs and insights.